Thought Experiment: Can the End of This World Start a New Beginning

 It will be easier to fight an alien civilization or man-made machines if we are one than if we have our nukes pointed out to each other.

 Did you know about the free VIP pass offer to the Naked Soul Club?
-Subscribe your email address now and be part of this tight-knit community of lovers, readers, writers, adventures and other people just like yourself.
-I send great contents directly into your mailbox.
+Subscribe your email address now and be part of this tight-knit community of lovers, readers, writers, adventures, and other people just like yourself.
+I send great content directly into your mailbox.
 Once a week.
 Sign up now and stay in the touch!